 Music - Marco Beltrami

 A realistically brutal, tragic and complex film, this was the last to feature Wolverine of the X-MEN film series.
 It is also Hugh Jackman's swan song as the character Wolverine in this haunting goodbye after 17 years of portrayal in his nine film appearances.
 James Mangold has learned from mistakes made in his previous instalment and takes the eponymous hero into a cynical future where he was among the few mutants left from extinction.
-LOGAN was the ultimate standalone feature that remains as dark, violent and gritty and brought a cynical take of the character who was slightly aging and has seen better days.
+LOGAN was the ultimate standalone feature that remains as dark, violent and gritty and brought a cynical take of the character who was aging and has seen better days.
 It didn't disappoint fans just as its first predecessor did in altering the character's backstory and the second was a mild improvement.
-That being said, LOGAN has attained all the aspects that none of the other spin-offs can have with the same bleak and fierce tone, writing and characterisation that were greatly assembled in the whole film.
+That being said, LOGAN has attained all the aspects that none of the other spin-offs can have with the same bleak and fierce tone, feel of a western, writing and characterisation that were greatly assembled in the whole film.

 Hugh Jackman wasn't the only actor to take a bow as Wolverine aka Logan, Patrick Stewart was in his late 70s when he portrayed Xavier for the last time as the character was now a senile and forgetful figure no longer a teacher.
 Both of these actors deserved better and it was their send-off to the X-MEN movie franchise.
 Dafne Keen was a new starlet from Hollywood in her role of Laura was absolutely superb.
 Richard E. Grant and Boyd Holbrook also did a unique job in their roles as the villains.